ChinoUkaegbu/RobotaPsyche/midterm/README.md

 **Description**

 The task was to develop a more complex ecology, either continuing with what was created for February 14, or creating a new ecology.
 Incorporate various behaviors such as following a flow field, attraction, aggression, arriving, cohesion, separation, and flocking.

-You do not need to incorporate all of the behaviours that we learned about.
+**Inspiration**

+The names of the character as well as the colors used to depict them were drawn from the hit TV series Scooby Doo.
+The behaviours were inspired by a combination of real life systems as well as imagined ones.

 **Concept and Implementation**